rtCamp/ps-analysis-tool-wiki/Troubleshooting-Guide.md

  - Features of the extension ceasing to work.
  - Error messages or crashes within the extension.

 In essence, a conflict can arise between Chrome's resource management for idle tabs and the operational requirements of the PSAT extension's service worker.
-If the extension needs its service worker to remain active even when the associated tab is idle, Chrome's default behavior can lead to instability.
+If the extension requires its service worker to remain active even when the associated tab is idle, Chrome's default behavior of terminating idle service workers can cause interruptions or instability in the extension's functionality.

 ### Data Conflicts

 A data conflict occurs when different pieces of information within the PSAT extension become inconsistent or out of sync.
 This is similar to two people making conflicting edits to the same document without a way to reconcile the changes.

-Within the PSAT extension, this could happen in various ways as you interact with its features:
+Within the PSAT extension, this could happen in various ways:

   - **Overlapping Operations:** Running multiple analyses for the same website in the same browser but in different tabs simultaneously might lead to conflicts in how data is read and written.

-  - **Unexpected Interactions:** Certain combinations of features or settings, while seemingly logical, might interact in unforeseen ways, leading to data inconsistencies.
+  - **Unexpected Interactions:** Certain combinations of features or settings, although seemingly logical, might interact in unforeseen ways, leading to data inconsistencies.

   - **Race Conditions:** If different parts of the extension try to access or modify the same data in an unpredictable order, it could result in a conflict.